Grin logo

 Frequently Asked Questions

-What triggered the global economic crisis according to the text?
+What does the "global syllogism" refer to in the text?

 Excerpt out of 5 pages - scroll top